rateing stars

 The final product will be negatively affected without the removal of the undesirable elements as it can actually alter the chemical make-up of the concentrate over time and after exposure to different factors such as heat, oxygen, and light.

 It’s especially needed in methods involving high pressure and temperature such as supercritical CO2 extraction as it will pull everything from the plant, including the material you don’t want in the final products.
-Waxes and fat will not only result in a cloudier end product, but it will also affect its smoothness and flavor.
+Waxes and fat will not only result in a cloudier end product, but it will also affect its smoothness and flavour.

 The winterization process starts with raw extract after the extraction process.
 The extracted oil is considered as crude oil.
 It needs refinement, but it does contain all of the essential parts of a hemp plant, such as CBD, minor cannabinoids, and terpenes.